How to save money on parking your car

 Don’t park in a hurry

-If you’ve followed our advice, you’ll never have to park in a hurry again.
-If you’re forced into a corner, either through lateness or a lack of planning, you’ll choose the wrong and often most expensive car park.
+If you’ve followed all the advice above, you’ll never have to park in a hurry again.
+But if you’re forced into a corner, either through lateness or a lack of planning, you’ll choose the wrong and often most expensive car park.

-A little forward planning goes a long way.
+A little forward planning goes a long way, and could save you time and money overall.
 Good luck!

 ALSO READ: